 EEG Methods and Analyses

-PSY 510 Course Syllabus Spring 2021
+PSY 510 Course Syllabus Spring 2022

 When / Where

-Wednesdays 14:40-17:30
+Thursdays 16:40-19:30

+https://sabanciuniv.zoom.us/j/94489907144?pwd=NndMOXpTR3pmdmJIOGI6enkxNG0xdz09 Note that some classes will be physical.
+We will discuss each of your availability for physical classes during the first week.

 Instructor

 Eren Günseli, Ph.D. <eren.gunseli@sabanciuniv.edu> Office hours: please reach out whenever you need to

 TA

-There will be no TA for this course.
-I will help each of you and I expect you to help each other.
+Duygu Yücel, <duyguyucel@sabanciuniv.edu> Nursima Ünver. <nursimaunver@sabanciuniv.edu> TAs will hold weekly recitation hours to answer your questions regarding each assignments.

 Prerequisites

 See the Information System website

 Description

 This course is a project-based course in which students will collect data and perform EEG analyses.
 The first part of the course focuses on EEG experimental design and data collection.
 This section teaches students how to shape the choices EEG researchers make when designing their experiments according to their research questions.
 The second part focuses on data analysis and interpretation of results.
 Students learn preprocessing, event-related potentials and time-frequency power analyses in both univariate and multivariate domains.
 Students will acquire not only theoretical knowledge but also practical skills.

 Course website

 Please regularly check the course website because the syllabus is subject to change depending on your progress.
 The latest updates will be posted on the website.

 Materials

 Textbook: We will mostly follow Mike X Cohen's Analyzing neural time series data: Theory and practice.
 However, you are not expected to own the book.
 Instead, I will go over all important bits and provide the necessary MATLAB code.

 Course schedule

 Note that the schedule below is tentative; depending on the questions asked during classes and the subjective difficulty of the topics for students we may cover less or more topics than shown here.
 Please check the course website for the latest updates on the syllabus.

 W1: What does EEG measure?